-Rachel Stevens isn’t just some girl, in fact she is a woman of many talents.
-At a young age, Rachel had an eye for fashion having modeled in several hair campaigns and modeling pictorials.
+At a young age, Rachel had an eye for fashion, she modeled in several hair campaigns and modeling pictorials.
 In 1998 whilst shopping with family, Rachel was approached to record some demos for an upcoming band that would later become known as S Club 7.

 Rachel’s continued musical success included hits such as “Some Girls”, “Negotiate With Love”, and “So Good” in addition to two solo albums “Funky Dory” and “Come And Get It”, with the latter being critically pinned as “1000 Albums You Must Listen To Before You Die” by The Guardian.
 Rachel’s success wasn’t just limited to the record charts, Rachel was also a regular on popular TV shows and commercials including ‘Everyman’ and ‘Marks & Spencer’.

-Rachel took some down time in between 2006 and 2007 while doing some work in L.A.
-(During which time she recorded vocals for the animated short ‘Glendogie Bogey’.
-Rachel returned to the limelight in 2008 to compete on the popular dance competition “Strictly Come Dancing”, in which Rachel was favored to win, she made it to the final only to come in second.
-Rachel then wed her childhood boyfriend Alex Bourne and continued to do charity work.
-In 2010, Rachel gave birth to her daughter Amelie, but this didn’t slow Rachel down.
+Rachel took some time to herself before reemerging in 2008 to take part on “Strictly Come Dancing”, in which she came in second and became a quick fan favorite!
+Rachel married her childhood sweetheart Alex Bourne and gave birth to her daughter in 2010.
 She continued her sponsorship work including a children’s album entitled ‘Tasty Tunes’, which promoted health eating associated with Ella’s Kitchen.